 Creating this artwork was a real labor of love.
 We collaborated with artist and designer Meghan Berckes to produce labels inspired by the ingredients, flavors and imagery of the brand.

-We recently asked Meghan to reflect back on the collaboration and her experience creating artwork for Kally.
-Here is what she said:
+We recently asked her to reflect back on the collaboration and her experience creating artwork for Kally.
+Here is what she had to say:

 What was the inspiration for the “kaleidoscope” artwork?